spyoungtech/ahk/docs/README.md

 Hotkeys now have a primitive implementation.
 You give it a hotkey (a string the same as in an ahk script, without the `::`) and the body of an AHK script to execute as a response to the hotkey.

+Right now, only AHK code is supported as callbacks for hotkeys.
+Support for Python callbacks via the Async API is planned.

 ```python
 from ahk import AHK, Hotkey